mbade1/doggo-play-date/README.md

 # Doggo Playdate App
 Hello and welcome to the Doggo Playdate App!
 After logging in via the web app or Facebook, you will be able to view all of the available parks in Austin, TX.
 Then, on each park page, you can see other users' playdates and reviews for the park.
 You can make a new playdate, if none of the current playdates work for you.
 You can also make a review for the park after playing there with your doggo!
+If you would like to see a walk through of this app, click here: [Doggo Playdate App](https://www.youtube.com/watch?v=R6iXLOJSrwY&feature=youtu.be).

 ## Installation
 To use this app, just clone this [repo](https://github.com/mbade1/doggo-play-date).